5 Min Read

 Factors that Affect Cost

-- Design and Engineering Fees
+- Design Fees

-- Building Materials, Mechanical Systems and Construction Methods
+- Building Materials, Finishes, and Mechanical Systems

-- Pools/Landscaping and Outdoor Elements
+- Pool, Landscaping, and Outdoor Elements

 In order to provide a more detailed understanding, let’s dive a bit deeper into each factor: